sysbio-iitmandi/MLG_Dashboard/README.md

     python probml_gui.py
     ```

+## License

+This project is licensed under the MIT License with a citation requirement.
+See the [LICENSE](LICENSE) file for details.

+## Citation

+If you use this software in your research, please cite our work as follows:

+Arjun OK, Lalit N Mudgal, Vishesh Soni, Tulika Prakash.
+"ProbML: A machine learning-based genome classifier for identifying probiotic organisms," 2024.
+Manuscript submitted for publication.

 ## Contact Information
   For support or questions, please contact the Systems Biology Lab, IIT Mandi at sysbio.iitmandi.gmail.com.